liuqx315/Phase-separation-patterned-ground/README.md

 * The full codes and experimental data will be available once the original article acceptance.

 ## Data availability
 * Where to obtain the data for the plot?
 We only keep the code here for convenience.
-The data of about 2.5 GB will be available at the Zenodo repository (coming soon).

 ## Questions
 Please contact Quan-Xing Liu (qxliu@sklec.ecnu.edu.cn) for any questions.